Appellate Division Courthouse of New York State: Site

-The Appellate Division Courthouse occupies the northeast corner of Madison Avenue and 25th Street in the Flatiron District neighborhood of Manhattan, New York City.
-The rectangular land lot covers approximately 14812 ft2, with a frontage of 98.5 ft on Madison Avenue to the west and 150 ft on 25th Street to the south.
+The Appellate Division Courthouse occupies the northeast corner of Madison Avenue and 25th Street in the Flatiron District of Manhattan in New York City, New York.
+The rectangular land lot covers approximately 14812 ft2, with a frontage, or width, of 98.5 ft on Madison Avenue to the west and 150 ft on 25th Street to the south.
 The original structure measured 150 ft wide along 25th Street, with a depth of 50 ft on its western end (facing Madison Avenue) and 100 ft on its eastern end.

 Madison Square Park is across Madison Avenue, while the New York Merchandise Mart occupies the site directly to the north.
 Other nearby buildings include the New York Life Building one block north, the Metropolitan Life North Building across 25th Street to the south, and the Metropolitan Life Insurance Company Tower one block south.

 Architecture

 The original three-story Beaux-Arts courthouse, at the corner of Madison Avenue and 25th Street, was built between 1896 and 1899.
 It was designed by James Brown Lord in an Italian Renaissance Revival style with Palladian-inspired details, which include tall columns, a high base, and flat walls.
 The structure has been likened to an 18th-century English country house because of its Palladian details, and it was similar in scale to low-rise residential buildings at the time of its construction.
 A six-story annex next to the original building on Madison Avenue was designed by Rogers & Butler in 1952, with a marble facade and plain windows.

 Sixteen sculptors, led by Daniel Chester French, worked on the courthouse's exterior; all of the sculptors were members of the then-new National Sculpture Society.
 Lord, with the assistance of the National Society of Mural Painters, commissioned ten artists to execute allegorical murals for the courthouse's interior.
 According to the New York City Department of Citywide Administrative Services, at the time of the building's construction, it featured decorations by more sculptors than any other edifice in the United States.